Seahawks OL Duane Brown staying in the moment as he prepares for 13th NFL season

 Brown knows well he could be facing a question about his future a year from now.
 He has two years left on his contract, but next season comes as most of Seattle’s major deals do, with the potential for big cap savings in its final year — of Brown’s $13 million cap hit in 2021, just $2 million is dead money, meaning Seattle could save $11 million releasing him.

-But his future, Brown says, is a topic for another day.
+As for his future?
+Brown says, it’s a topic for another day.

 “Nah, I don’t think about it too much,’’ he said of how long he might want to play.
 “I tell myself I don’t want to put a number on when I want to walk away.
 I’m enjoying it.”